sinnie/learn_web_dev/react.md

 * It is available anywhere within a component class via the this.state object
 * This state is mutable data that represents the internal state of a component.
 * To mutate state use `this.setState()`, which is typically done after an event handler is triggered from a user interaction or a server response.
 * State object is perfect for storing data that changes over time.
 Use `this.setState()` method to merge changes into the current this.state object.
-After the merge, the component is automatically re-rendereed.
+After the merge, the component is automatically re-rendered.
-    * Ok, so state is different from props in two main ways: It is mutable, and it is initialized with a method (`getInitialState( )`).
+    * Ok, so State is different from props in two main ways: It is mutable, and it is initialized with a method (`getInitialState( )`).
 You can use state to persist/change/use data received from a user.
 When merged, the component is re-rendered to reflect these changes.
 The component controls the state - its own state.
 The props are being assigned by the owner.
 No control.
 Mutable vs immutable.
     * changed by itself?
 State governs the rendering of the component

 ## Why are Props and State Important?